-I am particularly grateful to Nassim Bozorgnia for discussions that reignited my interest in this topic and to Andrew Brown for answering many of my naive questions.
-I'm also grateful for discussions with Rafael Lang and Simon Fiorucci at the Rencontres de Blois conference, with Martin Hoferichter, Philipp Klos and Achim Schwenk at the Mainz Institute for Theoretical Physics (MITP), with Alastair Currie and Marc Schumann at the TAUP conference, and to Felix Kahlhoefer for comments on an early draft of this manuscript.
+I am particularly grateful to Nassim Bozorgnia for discussions that reignited my interest in this topic and for providing data from the EAGLE simulation, and to Andrew Brown for answering many of my naive questions.
+I'm also grateful for discussions with Rafael Lang and Simon Fiorucci at the Rencontres de Blois conference, with Martin Hoferichter, Philipp Klos and Achim Schwenk at the Mainz Institute for Theoretical Physics (MITP), with Alastair Currie and Marc Schumann at the TAUP conference, to Felix Kahlhoefer for comments on an early draft of this manuscript, and to Sebastian Liem for discussions on statistics.
 This work is part of the research programme of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organisation for Scientific Research (NWO).